tomekl007/company-service/README.md

 To start all tests:
 ``./mvnw clean test``

+## Assumptions made
+I've created the ``CompanyRepository`` interface that is an abstraction for data storage.
+For a case of simplicity of an exercise I've implemented in-memory storage ``CompanyRepositoryInMemory`` In the production ready application the ``CompanyRepository`` interface should be implement as database backed storage.

 ## CURL
 To create new company:
 ``curl -X POST -H "Content-Type: application/json" -d @exampleCompany.json https://company-micro-service.herokuapp.com/company``